ngrootscholten/threadline/docs/EXPERT_FORMAT.md

 ### Body (required)
 - Markdown content describing the expert's guidelines
-- This is what the LLM uses to understand what to check
+- This is what the LLM uses to understand what the threadline checks
 - Can include examples, rules, patterns, etc.
 - Should be clear and specific